 This gives you a testimony of the actual wear and tear that a boot has incurred over time.
 You should replace the boot in case the laces are fraying, when the treads are wasted and when the stitching is worn out.
 The same goes for a deformed shoe.

 All the factors above contribute to comfort.
-Any changes would result in chaffing, blisters, and aches.
+Any changes would result in chafing, blisters, and aches.

-You should consider replacing your hiking boots after every 600 to 1000 miles depending on quality.
+You should consider replacing your hiking boots every 600 to 1000 miles depending on the quality.
 Besides the mileage, you ought to focus on the level of comfort that it provides.